-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VII .
-GREENHOUSE GAS EMISSIONS: Would the pro ject: Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses? \boxtimes a.
-Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? \boxtimes b.
-Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c.
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d.
-Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code \boxtimes 12
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Code, creating substantial risks to life or property? • e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
+Discussion (a-e): This project consists of a Inventory as a result of the structure havin 2003 San Simeon Earthquake.
+The process environmental factor. ng suffered sub stantial structura l damage as a r result of the VI I. GREENHOUSE GAS EMISSIONS: W Vould the project et: a.
+Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b.
+Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses?
+Discussion (a-b): This project consists of the removal of a house from the City's Historic Resource Inventory as a result of the structure having suffered substantial structural damage as a result of the 2003 San Simeon Earthquake.
+The process of removing the house from the list has no impact on this environmental factor.
+VI II.
+HAZARDS AND HAZARDOUS MAT ERIALS: Wo uld the project: a.
+Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?